JohnSwiftC/JohnSwiftC.github.io/_posts/2025-3-11-makingabotnet.markdown

 # The Basics

-What is a botnet?
-How might I get started.
 A botnet, if you didn't know, is really just a network of computers controlled by some other computer/computers.
+This network can be used for many things, but in this article we will design a classic malicious botnet to run commands on victim machines (think DDoS, Bitcoin mining, etc).
 In this tutorial, I will create a botnet with a really easy server/client model, where every infected machine reports to one central server for commands.
 Sounds easy enough, right?

 > All the code in this tutorial assumes that you are semi-competent at Rust.
 There is nothing crazy or too out there, but you should be familiar with the Tokio RunTime and Async.